-Certum's Qualified Time - Stamping Authority CERTUM QTSA, operating within cckDomena domain (Fig. 1) is a part of CERTUM infrastructure for qualified services.
-CERTUM QTSA operates on the basis of the entry of the Unizeto Technologies S.A. in the register of qualified certification services providers and based on the certificate evidence issued by the Minister in charge of conomy.
-The minister or an entity appointed by the minister (National root NCCert) supervise over the certification authority CERTUM QTSA activity.
+The Certum's Qualified Time - Stamping Authority CERTUM QTSA, operating within the cckDomena domain (Fig. 1) is a part of CERTUM infrastructure for qualified services.
+CERTUM QTSA operates on the basis of the entry of the Unizeto Technologies S.A. in the register of qualified certification services providers and based on the certificate evidence issued by the Minister in charge of economy.
+The Minister or the entity appointed by the minister (National root NCCert) supervise over the certification authority CERTUM QTSA activity.